 Renters are on the frontline of this pandemic.
 Many are losing their incomes, and some are scared of being forced out of their homes.

-We believe that nobody should be squeezed out of the market during a health emergency.
+We believe that nobody should be squeezed out of the market during a downturn.
 It’s time to make sure that everyone has a place to call home.

 » Raising the rate of payments, for good